onewelcome/identity-cloud-documentation/docs/products/access/topics/general-app-config/identity-providers/identity-providers.md

 | Configuration API Username      | `configuration_api_username`    | Configuration API           | The username of the Configuration API.
 | Configuration API Password      | `password`                      | Configuration API           | The password of the Configuration API.

+In order to ensure backwards compatibility between the Access and dependant services that do relay on the subject claim that is returned as part of the JWT or the ID Token, the system configuration may require enabling using the external identity as an account identifier.
+Please refer to [general system configuration page documentation](../../technical-app-management/general-config/general-config.md) for more details.

 ## Configure a SAML Identity Provider

 ![Add saml IdP](img/add-saml-idp.png)